Morris County Possession and Distribution of Xanax Lawyer

 Fourth Degree Xanax Possession, Possession with Intent to Distribute, Distribution

-If you possess four (4) or fewer Xanax pills, it is classified as a fourth degree felony.
+If you possess four (4) or fewer Xanax pills, it is classified as a fourth degree felony if the pills are intended for distribution.
 This is punishable by up to 18 months in state prison.

 Disorderly Persons Offense: Xanax Possession

 In accordance with N.J.S.A.
-2C:35-24, possession of four (4) or fewer Xanax pills is a disorderly persons offense.
+2C:35-24, possession of four (4) or fewer Xanax pills is a disorderly persons offense if the pills are for personal use only.
 This essentially means that if you are caught with a pill outside the bottle or container in which it was dispensed, you could be charged with disorderly persons possession of Xanax.
 Moreover, just being under the influence of Xanax in public without a valid prescription can be a disorderly persons offense.
 If convicted, you face up to six (6) months in the county jail and a fine of up to $1,000.